aanis/aanis.github.io/index.md

 Welcome to the website of Ahsan Anis.

-He you will find a curated list of Blogs, Tutorials and Projects on Data Science, Machine Learning, Deep Learning, Python Programming and much, much more.
+Here you will find a curated list of Blogs, Tutorials and Projects on Data Science, Machine Learning, Deep Learning, Python Programming and much, much more.

 Ahsan enjoys writing, coding and tweeting aphorisms.
 He is a science fiction enthusiast, a cinephile, a connoisseur of heavy metal and enjoys stoic philosophy.
 If you can't find him in front of a computer he is either at the gym or the dog park.
 If he sees a mountain, he will try to climb it.